riotkit-org/backup-repository/README.md

 File Repository is a modern API application dedicated for storing files.
 Can use any type of backend supported by Flysystem library, officialy we support S3 and local filesystem.
-Lightweight, requires just PHP 7.4+ and at least SQLite3 or MySQL (other databases can be also supported in future due to using ORM).
+Lightweight, requires just PHP 7.4+ and at least SQLite3, PostgreSQL or MySQL.

 #### For installation, guides and more information please check he documentation: https://file-repository.readthedocs.io/en/latest/index.html

 **Main functionality:**

-- Strict access control, you can **generate a token** that will have access to specific actions on specific items
+- Strict access control, you can **generate a token** that will have access to specific actions and access to specific items
-- Store files where you need; on **AWS S3, Minio.io, FTP, local storage and others...**
+- Store files where you need; on **AWS S3, Minio.io, local storage, or on other location supported by Flysystem library (we oficially test on local storage and Min.io)**
 - **Deduplication for non-grouped files**.
 There will be no duplicated files stored on your disk
 - **Backups management**, you can define a collection of file versions that can **rotate on adding a new version**
-- API + lightweight frontend
+- HTTP API, download endpoints supports Bytes Range (rewinding video files), in-browser cache
 - Ready to integrate upload forms for your applications.
 Only generate token and redirect a user to an url
+- Encryption

 **Requirements for the server:**
 - PHP 7.4+ with bcmath, openssl, iconv, ctype, fileinfo, json, pdo, pdo_sqlite, pdo_pgsql, pdo_mysql